y893192/PCT/README.md

 # Refining Pseudo Labeling with Multi-Scale Consistency Matching for Contrastive Domain Adaptive Object Detection
 This is the implementation of our paper: Refining Pseudo Labeling with Multi-Scale Consistency Matching for Contrastive Domain Adaptive Object Detection.

+> :warning: Note: The source code is currently incomplete and will be fully released once the manuscript is accepted by the journal.
+>
 ## the Framework of the Proposed PCT
 ![Model Architecture](model.png)

+## Requirements

+## Datasets
+Experiments on 4 image datasets: Cityscapes, Foggy Cityscapes, KITTI, Sim10k

+## Usage

+## Main Results

+Citing PCT